quiltdata/nf-quilt/README.md

-# nf-quilt3
+# nf-quilt

 Nextflow plugin for interacting with [Quilt](https://quiltdata.com/) packages as a FileSystem

-`nf-quilt3` is a plugin developed by Quilt Data that enables you read and write directly to Quilt packages using `quilt` URLs wherever you currently use `s3`, `az` or `gs` URLs.
+`nf-quilt` is a plugin developed by Quilt Data that enables you read and write directly to Quilt packages using `quilt` URLs wherever you currently use `s3`, `az` or `gs` URLs.

 Inspired by the original `nf-quilt` plugin developed by Seqera labs

 ## Getting Started

-To add the `nf-quilt3` plugin to your workflow, you may need Nextflow 22.09 (or later) and Python 3.9 (or later).
+To add the `nf-quilt` plugin to your workflow, you may need Nextflow 22.09 (or later) and Python 3.9 (or later).

 At the moment, you need to download this git repository, and have `nextflow` in an adjacent repository.